CONQUER THE TRAILS

 Beginning May 25th and ending September 2nd the Lake Kohlmier beach will be open for Aquatic and Trail equipment rentals as well as Concessions.
 Lake Kohlmier will be stocked with Adult, Child and Infant sized life-jackets which are included and required with each aquatic rental.

 Trail Equipment Available: Tandem Bike, Electric Assist Trike, and Trail-A-Bike.

-This reserve area includes a two acre pond, and numerous varieties of prairie grasses and wildflowers.
+In 1987, the City obtained this piece of land for $1.00 from the State of Minnesota.
+City staff developed plans for this tract to be restored to a native prairie.
+This reserve area includes a two acre pond and numerous varieties of prairie grasses and wildflowers.
 Amenities include a hiking and cross-country ski trail and picnic site.